IgniteUI/indigo-design-docfx/en/components/textarea.md

 <img class="responsive-img" src="../images/textarea_warning.png" srcset="../images/textarea_warning@2x.png 2x" />
 <img class="responsive-img" src="../images/textarea_error.png" srcset="../images/textarea_error@2x.png 2x" />

-In Figma, states can be easily switched from `State` property in the right sidebar.
+In Figma, states can be easily switched from the `State` property in the right sidebar.
 In Sketch, the states and validation states are achieved with `Symbol Overrides`, while in Adobe XD we are using the `Component States` paradigm to let you easily switch between them.

 ## Resizing